KniteenK/Cognocore/README.md

 git clone https://github.com/KniteenK/Cognocore
 ```
 To start the app
-Firstly, rename the .env.local file to .env in the Backend directory and then
+Firstly, rename the .env.example file to .env in the Backend directory and then

 ```bash
 cd .\Backend\